 The project will build upon the Batavia Central Corridor Urban Design, Marketing and Development Plan completed in 2006 and the recently completed Community Improvement Plan.
 Complementary studies will also be prepared under this project to explore renewable energy options, revisit plans for a Creek Park and multi-modal (vehicular, pedestrian, bicycle) transportation alternatives within the area.

-New – Draft Final Report:
+New – Final Report:

 This website was prepared for the City of Batavia and the New York State Department of State with State funds provided through the Brownfield Opportunity Areas Program.